 Dr. Lubna Chaudhry (Associate Professor of Human Development) has published numerous articles and book chapters on structural and conflict based violence faced by disenfranchised communities in Pakistan.
-After receiving her PhD from the University of California at Davis in the interdisciplinary field of Sociocultural Studies in Education, Dr. Chaudhry twice served as a fellow at the Sustainable Development Policy Institute in Islamabad, Pakistan, for which she received funding from the World Bank.
-She conducted a qualitative poverty survey for the book.
-The Ford Foundation funded a study examining women, conflict and security.
-Dr. Chaudhry has maintained a transnational presence between Pakistan and the United States and is currently conducting fieldwork to understand the impact of armed conflict on children and youth in Swat Valley, Pakistan.
+After receiving her PhD from the University of California at Davis in the interdisciplinary field of Sociocultural Studies in Education, Dr. Chaudhry taught at the University of Georgia, Athens, for three years.
+After that she went off to live in Pakistan where she first worked for the ASR Institute of Women's Studies, but then spent three and a half years as a Research Fellow at the Sustainable Development Policy Institute in Islamabad, Pakistan.
+There for one of her projects she worked as Senior Researcher for a World Bank funded Pakistan poverty assessment.
+During her time at the Institute she was also involved in a Ford Foundation funded study examining women, conflict and security.
+After 2003, when she joined Binghamton University in the Department of Human Development Dr. Chaudhry has maintained a transnational presence between Pakistan and the United States and is currently conducting fieldwork to understand the impact of armed conflict on children and youth in Swat Valley, Pakistan.
 Dr. Chaudhry holds a joint title with Women's Studies and is an affiliated faculty member with Asian and Asian Diaspora Studies; and Latin American and Caribbean Studies at Binghamton University.

 - Ph.D.
 Sociocultural Studies in Education (Double minors in Feminist Theory and Research & Critical Theory), University of California, Davis

 - M.A.
 Applied Linguistics, University of Hawaii, Manoa